Are meals stressful with your picky eater?

 From work to pick-ups and then to rushing home to make dinner, there’s not a lot of time.
-I’m guessing that the last thing on your mind is about how to lay out a beautiful table with serving dishes, platters and the frills.
+I’m guessing that the last thing on your mind is how to lay out a beautiful table with serving dishes, platters and frills.

 I get it.
 It’s easier to just portion everything out onto a plate and put it in front of your child, but how’s that working out for you so far?